DV

 What is the difference between VT and VXUS?

-VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international strategy, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
+VT (Vanguard Total World Stock ETF) tracks FTSE Global All Cap Index with an international approach, while VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VT and VXUS?